Mottingham

 Improving health, wellbeing, and connection

-The partnership supported two key schemes over several years – the Summer of Sports, and Holiday Activities and Food (HAF) programmes.
 Summer of Sports began towards the end of the programme, as part of the partnership’s renewed efforts following the Covid-19 pandemic.
 Big Local funding was used to deliver free taster sessions of different physical activities (like boxing, football, and cycling) during the summer holidays.
 The partnership responded to the programme’s popularity by delivering a bigger programme the following year.

-Around the same time, the partnership also worked with Bromley Youth Service, who delivered the existing HAF programme funded by the council.
+Around the same time, the partnership also worked with Bromley Youth Service, who delivered the Easter HAF programme funded by the council.
 The HAF scheme provided activities and healthy food for children aged eight and over, who were eligible for free school meals.
 Recognising that eligibility criteria meant children from households just above the income threshold were being turned away, Big Local funding was allocated to create 10 additional places for local children.
 Big Local funding was also used for additional healthy snacks and activities, enabling participants to take part in new activities like skateboarding and martial arts.
 This collaboration continued following its initial success, with similar support for the summer HAF programme.

 The programme of summer activities and fun days engaged hundreds of people in new experiences and opportunities, receiving positive feedback from parents.
 Following this success, the partnership commissioned Bromley FC Community Trust to deliver an expanded summer programme for all ages in the final year of Big Local, with activities encouraging social connection and wellbeing.
 Planned free activities included a sports camp, youth mentoring, women’s netball, and walking football.